-- Finalize Targets & Indicators update, ensuring all are inclusive of Quw'utsun perspectives. - Pursue the definition of a Whole of the Watershed Target, with recommendations for how that target could be achieved. - Support the contribution to a compendium, map or accessible database of watershed and ecosystem science/knowledge to support action on the Targets.
+- Finalize the review and update of our Targets & Indicators, ensuring all are inclusive of Quw'utsun perspectives. - Support Working Groups to create action plans supported by the CWB. - Support the contribution to a compendium, map or accessible database of watershed and ecosystem science/knowledge to support action on the Targets. - Convene discussions focussed on creating a "Whole of Watershed" target.
+Develop recommendations for how that target could be achieved, and with measurable indicators to track progress.